NHS Lanarkshire is responding to a rise in the number of cases of syphilis diagnosed by its Sexual Health Service.

 Health staff are urging people who think they may be at risk to get tested for syphilis.

-NHS Lanarkshire is working jointly with Health Protection Scotland, Terrence Higgins Trust, Waverley Care and North and South Lanarkshire Councils to address the issue.
+NHS Lanarkshire is working jointly with Health Protection Scotland, Terrence Higgins Trust, Waverley Care and North and South Lanarkshire Health and Social Care Partnerships to address the issue.

 Syphilis is a bacterial infection that can be transmitted by vaginal, anal and oral sex.